Kellye Fox |

 On the packaging, you can find the shelf time clearly labeled, along with the nutrition facts, date, unit price, total price, and weight.

 Notes: The chickens are marinated for 48 hours.
-Select stores let you buy via Curbside Pickup.
+Certain stores will let you place an order via Sam's curbside pickup.
 Some stores limit your purchase to 10 chickens.

 3. Grab Kroger rotisserie chicken for tender, juicy meat.